I’m excited to kick off the series with an intimate profile of visual artist and MacArthur recipient Anna Schuleit.

-Such generosity is in keeping with Anna’s personality.
-She is curious, playful, open-minded, intelligent, and exudes a positive, contagious energy.
+Anna is curious, playful, open-minded, intelligent, and exudes a positive, contagious energy.
 But forget the stereotypes of flighty creative geniuses (a word that makes most MacArthur fellows squirm).
 Anna is as deep and introspective as she is energetic and outgoing.

 Born in Mainz, Germany, and raised in a family of artists, Anna came to the US at 16 as a high school student.
 She went on to study painting at RISD and creative writing at Dartmouth.

 In 2009 Anna’s paintings and drawings were exhibited at the Coleman Burke Gallery in New York City.
 In 2010 she completed Just a Rumor, a large painting commission at UMass Amherst, as well as a painted set-design for Ivy Baldwin Dance at the Chocolate Factory Theater in New York.
 Her work has been praised for its “conceptual clarity, compassion, and beauty.”

 Anna has been a visiting artist and lecturer at MIT, Brown, Smith, RISD, The New School, Bowdoin, and other institutions.
 Residency programs have been an important cornerstone to her artistic development.
 She has been a fellow at The Blue Mountain Center, The MacDowell Colony, Bogliasco, Yaddo, and the Radcliffe Institute for Advanced Studies at Harvard, among others.
 In 2006 Anna was awarded the prestigious MacArthur Fellowship.